instruqt/docs/source/index.html.md

 fi
 ```

+This file is ran when starting the challenge.
+Use this script to:

+- create files that are necessary for the challenge
+- download and install specific binaries, that are not included in the docker image
+- set the appropriate state of your services (i.e. start a docker container)

 #### Check

-This file is ran when you click the check button.
-Pointers:

-- make sure you validate as strictly as possible.
-If you allow multiple ways to solve a challenge, the start situation of your next challenge will be much harder to predict.

 ```bash
 #!/bin/bash